Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Theoretical framework

-It can be shown that this form effectively corresponds to a cosmological scenario consisting of pressureless matter and DE with a constant equation of state, which has been widely studied in the literature.
-To obtain more non-trivial evolution, we instead adopt a flow equation for $w_{\rm T}$ characterized by Eq.~\eqref{rgeq} and Eq.~\eqref{logieq}, where the redshift $z$ acts as the flow parameter.
-With a convenient redefinition of parameters, the evolution equation for $w_{\rm T}$ can be written as
+If we seek a more general description, we can make the constants in Eq.~\eqref{dwtlcdm} to be arbitrary.
+It can be shown that such a form effectively corresponds to a cosmological scenario consisting of pressureless matter and DE with a constant equation of state, which has been widely studied in the literature.
+To obtain more non-trivial evolution, we instead adopt Eq.~\eqref{rgeq} as the flow equation for $w_{\rm T}$ with a quadratic beta-function $\beta(w_{\rm T})$ as mentioned above.
+With a convenient redefinition of parameters, the evolution equation for $w_{\rm T}$ and a particular solution of it can be written as